 - Lack of sick pay

 Presenteeism can also be borne from an absence of wellbeing initiatives.
-If working longer hours are encouraged in your business, or you don’t make time to ensure your staff enjoy a healthy work-life balance, your organisation could unknowingly be encouraging a culture of presenteeism.
+If working longer hours are encouraged in your business, or you don’t make time to ensure your staff enjoys a healthy work-life balance, your organisation could unknowingly be encouraging a culture of presenteeism.

 How does presenteeism impact productivity?

 Presenteeism poses a huge problem when it comes to your employees’ productivity levels.
-Though it might seem like a sign of dedication to the job, if your staff are coming into work when they’re unwell, they’ll likely have difficulty concentrating and performing their tasks to their full potential.
+Though it might seem like a sign of dedication to the job, if your staff is coming into work when they’re unwell, they’ll likely have difficulty concentrating and performing their tasks to their full potential.

 Employees working longer hours than they’re required to can result in them suffering from burnout, which again leads to a drop in productivity.
 Being stressed and overworked can lead to more mistakes, which is not only bad for business but can also affect staff motivation and engagement.

 What other problems does it create in the workplace?

 As burnout and stress become bigger issues, presenteeism can eventually lead to absenteeism – regular unscheduled employee absences.

 Additionally, employees who are feeling stressed, overworked and burnt out are unlikely to feel motivated at work, so even if they’re physically present in the workplace, they may be underperforming in their daily duties.
 This means that the quality and volume of their work will suffer as a result.
 Loss of morale can also have a domino effect and rub off on other employees, potentially leading to a toxic working environment.

 Another thing to consider is the knock-on effect coming into work when sick has on other staff members.
 Passing on germs can lead to other people getting ill, creating more absences and further reducing the overall productivity of the business.